I’M THE SLIME

 Alora laughed.
 She set the container on the kitchen counter and washed her hands in the sink.

-"I'm going to leave it here in case it explodes again tonight.
+"I was playing with it at the coffee shop that whole time.
+I'm going to leave it in the kitchen in case it explodes again tonight.
 Easier space to clean.”

 “I did that too.
 Wow.
 We’re so alike.
 I’m excited to play with it together.”